wp-plugins/types/readme.txt

 == Changelog ==

+= 1.6.5.1 =

+* Release date: 2015-02-24
+* Fix Installer patch to plugins.
+* Fix problem with "Access Control and User Roles" menu in Types, when Access is active http://wp-types.com/forums/topic/update-issues-fatal-error-require_once-failed-opening-required-wpcf_access_/
+* Change utm_media used in links on "Getting Started" pages.

 = 1.6.5 =

+* Release date: 2015-02-10
 * Change in relationships, now all posts are showed, even those which have show_ui to false.
 * Added ability to hide custom post types on post relationships list. https://wp-types.com/forums/topic/post-relationship-doesnt-show-post-type-events-created-by-events-espresso/ using filter add_filter('wpcf_show_ui_hide_in_relationships', '__return_false');
 * Fixed a problem with deleting last children on post relationships table.